stephenbeese/Snooker-Hall-Booking-System/TESTING.md

 ## Manual Testing
 To test this site I created pass criteria for the following user stories.

-I then put these pass criteria into a table and ticked it off as passed once I had checked this functionality works as expected.
+I then put these pass criteria into a table and ticked it off as passed once I had checked each functionality worked as expected.

 ### USER STORY - Delete Bookings